 At this moment in time, I didn’t know Leo was even barking when I was away.
 The only time I ever heard a peep out of him was when I first pull into the driveway, which didn’t sound like an issue to me, so I didn’t think anything of it.

 But I was wrong.
 Deeply wrong.
 I did a test and pretended to leave.
 It took him a few minutes but then I heard it.
 A painful marathon of barks.
 Not the kind of barks that were to greet you out of excitement.

 Have you ever heard these types of barks from your dog?

 I knew I needed help because I didn’t know the first real thing about dog training.
 I wanted to take Leo to a puppy training school.
 But it was just so expensive, and the commute wouldn’t allow me to get off work in time to make it home and get Leo and make it back to the school.

 I found a cheaper and better way to train Leo that worked perfect for us and should work just fine for anyone else!

-I joined a dog forum and made some posts about my and Leo’s barking problem.
+I joined a dog forum and made some posts about me and Leo’s barking problem.

-The people on the form were extremely supportive and helpful.
+The people on the form were extraordinarily supportive and helpful.
 They informed me this wasn’t the first time they have heard stories like mine.

-They insured me it wouldn’t be the last, since it’s such a common problem.
+They ensured me it wouldn’t be the last since it’s such a common problem.

 They were quick to give me all kinds of information that would help me so that I could come to my own decision on what I wanted to do.